Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Results

 We further investigate our claim that multilingual decoders use significant representational capacity to model language-specific information by observing how isotropy changes in multilingual decoder states across decoder layers.
 We show layer-wise isotropy results for multilingual decoder states in Figure \ref {fig:layerwise}.
 We obtain hidden states according method described in Section \ref{sec:computing_isotropy}, but instead at each layer boundary.

 We find that throughout decoder layers, the overall isotropy of the entire set of decoder hidden states remains constant or decreases.
 However, for language-specific decoder states, we see that isotropy increases throughout the layers.
 Together, this implies that throughout the decoder layers, representations become more language specific.
-With much of the decoder space variance being allocated to language-specific features, it follows that within language-specific decoder spaces, less dimensionality is available for modeling semantic information.
+This suggests that earlier layers in the decoder benefit from some sharing, whereas later layers handle greater language specificity.

+In summary, these results seem to suggest that decoders in multilingual translation models seem to separate out languages among the dimensions available in their hidden states.
+This finding could motivate the design and use of multilingual architectures that do not use complete sharing in their decoder parameters.
+Some prior work has already examined this approach \cite{sachan-neubig-2018-parameter, kong-etal-2021-multilingual, nllbteam2022language}.